 Paresthesia is bruising of the nerves that causes a numb feeling in the cheeks, lips, or tongue.
 The numbness can last a few days to a few months or even, in rare cases, be permanent.
 Paresthesia is not a common side effect of wisdom tooth extraction, but it does happen from time to time.

 The use of general anesthetic always comes with some risks.
 Your dentist will let you know what the risks are and what your options are in terms of anesthetic/sedation.
-Usually, we recommend the use of local anaesthesia for wisdom-tooth extraction, but ultimately this decision will be dependant on your anxiety surrounding the surgery and your comfort level with sedation methods.
+Usually, we recommend the use of local anesthesia for wisdom tooth extraction, but ultimately this decision will be dependent on your anxiety surrounding the surgery and your comfort level with sedation methods.

-Wisdom Tooth Removal Process at Tsawwassen Family Dental
+Wisdom Teeth Removal Process at Tsawwassen Family Dental

-Before having your wisdom teeth removed, you will need to come in for an evaluation.
+Before going through the wisdom teeth removal process, you will need to come in to our clinic in Tsawwassen, Delta for an evaluation.
 At this appointment, we will conduct an oral examination and take x-rays of your mouth so that our oral surgeons can assess the position of your wisdom teeth and determine whether they are currently causing problems or are likely to do so in the future.

 Fully erupted wisdom teeth can be extracted the same way as other teeth.
-This is easier than extracting a wisdom tooth that is impacted or not completely erupted, so sometimes your dentist will advise you to wait for a wisdom tooth to grow in fully before having it removed.
+This is easier than extracting wisdom teeth that are impacted or not completely erupted, so sometimes your dentist will advise you to wait for your wisdom teeth to grow in fully before having it removed.

-Full recovery after having your wisdom teeth out usually only takes a few days, but it can take less or more time depending on the individual.
-Immediately after your wisdom tooth extraction, it is normal to have some bleeding.
+Full recovery after your wisdom teeth removal usually only takes a few days, but it can take less or more time depending on the individual.
+Immediately after your tooth extraction, it is normal to have some bleeding.
 After 24 hours or so blood clots will form, stopping the bleeding.